 TCS separately geocoded the TRI reporters and the off-site facilities.
 The results of each process are discussed in Sections 3 and 4, respectively.

-1 The data is based on public record and cannot be copyrighted, therefore it does not have licensing restraints.
+1 The data are based on public record and cannot be copyrighted, therefore the files do not have licensing constraints.

 3. TRI Reporting Facilities